DanieleFreire/collegeSystem/README.md

 - This project was part of the assessment for a Higher Degree in Computer Science by the Technological University Dublin.
 - This project was graded as A.
 - It is System College to grade students by the college staff.
+---
+## Features
+# Technology Competency
+- Git repository used with a full history of commits provided
+- MySQL working with Docker and app
+- MongoDB working with Docker and app

+# Grades Subsystem (MySQL)
+- Login working
+- Listing all grades
+- New records can be added to DB
+- Delete grade records

+# Student Subsystem (MySQL)
+- Register new student
+- Associate student to course ID
+- View course / Delete Course

+# Chat subsystem (MongoDB)
+- Make new chat
+- View chat log async

+# General
+- Sessions were added to validate user access for pages
+- JavaScript api-side validation added

+---

 ## Getting Started